turbulent/dockwrkr-legacy/README.md

 Commands:
-  start   Start the specified compose service stop    Stop the specified compose service status        Output current status for all defined scompose service stats         Output live docker status for all compose services reset   Stop all running services and remove every service container. exec    Exec a command on a service.
+  start   Start the specified compose service stop    Stop the specified compose service status  Output current status for all defined scompose service stats   Output live docker status for all compose services reset   Stop all running services and remove every service container. exec    'docker exec' a command on a service.
 ```

 ## status